 - In the first group “You can be reached for messages at”, I recommend selecting all the options.
 At the very least select your phone number.

 - Below that, under “Start new conversations from” choose your phone number

-Now that iMessage is configured across your devices you can connect regular text messaging so that you can message people on Android, Blackberry, etc. For this to work you must:
+Now that iMessage is configured across your devices you can connect regular text messaging to message people on Android, etc. For this to work you must:

 - Have an iPhone (your iPhone is used as the relay to send texts)

 - Your iOS devices must be at least iOS 8.1

 - Your Macs must be at least 10.10 Yosemite

 - On your iPhone go to Settings > Messages > Text Message Forwarding